-The hippocampus is an important structure for memory processing.
-It is a particularly vulnerable and sensitive region of the brain that is also very important for declarative and spatial learning and memory.
-Hippocampal neurons are vulnerable to seizures, strokes, and head trauma, as well as responding to stressful experiences.
-At the same time they show remarkable plasticity, involving long-term synaptic potentiation and depression, dendrite remodeling, synaptic turnover, and neurogenesis in the case of the dentate gyrus (1).
+Neurogenesis occurs in the hippocampus of all mammals, including humans.
+Recent data show that newly born cells become functionally integrated into the dentate gyrus (DG) and have passive membrane properties, action potentials, and functional synaptic inputs similar to those found in mature dentate granule cells (1).
+Most important are findings that newly generated neurons play a significant role in synaptic plasticity and that a reduction in the number of these cells impairs learning and memory.
+Neurogenesis after brain injury not only leads to the replacement of damaged cells but might also contribute to functional recovery, suggesting the possibility of endogenous neural repair (2).
 The hippocampus has been implicated in certain short-term memory.
-Indeed hippocampal lesions often produce short-term memory deficits (2).
+Indeed hippocampal lesions often produce short-term memory deficits.
 The hippocampus is preferentially susceptible to a wide variety of toxic insults and disease processes, including hypoxia-ischemia and hypoglycemia (3).
-Metabolic diseases such as diabetes and obesity have been associated with increased vulnerability to stress (4)and cognitive dysfunction (5).
+Metabolic diseases such as diabetes and obesity have been associated with increased vulnerability to stress (4) and cognitive dysfunction (5).
 Diabetes mellitus can lead to functional and structural deficits in both the peripheral and central nervous system.

-The pathogenesis of these deficits is multifactor and may involve microvascular dysfunction and oxidative stress (6).Cognitive deficits are also reported to occur in animal models of diabetes (Stroptozotocin induced)which can be prevented, but not fully reversed by insulin treatment (7).
-Diabetes also induced morphological changes in the presynaptic mossy fiber terminals (MFT) that form excitatory synaptic contacts with the proximal $CA_3$ apical dendrites (8).
+The pathogenesis of these deficits is multifactor and may involve microvascular dysfunction and oxidative stress (6).
+Cognitive deficits are also reported to occur in animal models of diabetes (Stroptozotocin induced) which can be prevented, but not fully reversed by insulin treatment (7).
+Diabetes also induced morphological changes in the presynaptic mossy fiber terminals (MFT) that form excitatory synaptic contacts with the proximal CA3 apical dendrites (8).

-Oxidative stress induced by chronic hyperglycemia contributes to cerebrovascular complication in diabetes(9).
-Also diabetes mellitus is associated with an increased risk for cerebrovascular disease(10).
-Accumulating data support the conclusion that oxidative stress induced by choronic hyperglycemia plays akey role in both microvascular and macrovascular complications of diabetes, including stroke(11).
+Oxidative stress induced by chronic hyperglycemia contributes to cerebrovascular complication in diabetes (9).
+Also diabetes mellitus is associated with an increased risk for cerebrovascular disease (10).
+Accumulating data support the conclusion that oxidative stress induced by choronic hyperglycemia plays akey role in both microvascular and macrovascular complications of diabetes, including Stroke (11).
 Many deleterious events contribute to oxidative damage to neurons in diabetes: because of high levels of polyunsaturated lipids in the brain, direct lipperoxidation frequently occurs causing lipid membrane disruption and consequent neurodegeneration (12).

 Moreover, oxidative stress increase tissue levels of highly reactive and toxic substances and effects signal transduction pathways involved in neuronal and endothelial cell function.
 Primary diabetic encephalopathy is recognized as a late complication of both type 1 and type 2 diabetes (13).
 Impairments in learning, memory, problem salving and mental and motor speed are more common in type1 diabetic patients than in the general population (14).A diabetic duration dependent decline in cognitive function occurs independently of hypoglycemic episodes(15) and impaired intellectual and cognitive developments in type 1 diabetic children correlate with diagnosis at young age, male sex and metabolic status.
 Cognitive deficits (16) and poor performances in abstract reasoning and complex psychomotor functioning occur in type 2 diabetes.
-Learning and memory dysfunctions are more prominent in elderly type 2 diabetic patients (17).
-It has not been determined whether this is because of potentiation of the normal aging process, a function of diabetes duration, or both.
+Learning and memory dysfunctions are more prominent in elderly type 2 diabetic patients (17).It has not been determined whether this is because of potentiation of the normal aging process, a function of diabetes duration, or both.

 Notably Alzheimer disease is twice as prevalent in the diabetic population as in nondiabeti subjects (18).
-Several recent studies have implicated abnormal function of the insulin/IGF axis in the early pathogenesis of Alzheimer's disease.Insulin and IGF-1 are believed to regulate $\beta$ -amyloid levels and tau phosphorylation (19).
+Several recent studies have implicated abnormal function of the insulin/IGF axis in the early pathogenesis of Alzheimer's disease.
+Insulin and IGF- 1 are believed to regulate s-amyloid levels and tau phosphorylation (19).